Help lead the Society: trustee elections 2019

-The responsibilities of a trustee are described on the Charity Commission.
+The responsibilities of a trustee are described in this Charity Commission document.

 To fulfil the role of trustee you need to be able to commit sufficient time and attention to the role.
 We typically have quarterly face-to-face meetings (we can fund travel if needed) and monthly Skype meetings.
 Trustees will also need to have time between meetings to prepare, contribute to online discussions and decisions and work on Society projects or activities.

-We are looking for people with a passion for research software engineering who share our goal of ensuring that software and the people who develop it gain the recognition for their contribution to research. the most important characteristic we are looking for is a keenness to work with the RSE community.
-However, we are also looking for people with some specific skills, such as:
+We are looking for people with a passion for research software engineering who share our goal of ensuring that software and the people who develop it gain the recognition for their contribution to research.
+The most important characteristic we are looking for is enthusiasm and commitment to work with the RSE community and make things happen to further the aims of the Society.
+There are some specific skills that would also be very useful, such as:

 - Previous experience as a trustee or knowledge of running charities